kxser/quickauth/README.md

 # Simple Authentication

-This is a python script that you can add to your projects which adds a simple username - password login and registration system.
+This is a python script that you can add to your projects which adds a simple username - password login and registration system using bcrypt hashing.

 # Dependencies
 - Bcrypt